 Each of these experts is a forerunner in cardiothoracic surgery with considerable experience in these procedures.
 At Stony Brook, we are a tertiary care center, meaning we offer highly specialized care to treat complex medical problems.

-- Henry J. Tannous, MD, Co-Director, Stony Brook Heart Institute and Chief, Cardiothoracic Surgery
+- Henry J. Tannous, MD, Co-Director, Stony Brook Heart Institute; Chief, Cardiothoracic Surgery and Director, Structural Heart Program

 - Sathappan Kumar, MD